abraxas93/auth/README.md

-# auth
+# Authorization boiler plate
-A auth boilerplate for node apps
+A simple boilerplate for authorization using express js, passport js and covered by mocha tests